Mesitis/community/README.md

 ### Canopy Open APIs
 All (well almost all !!) data inside Canopy can be accessed via APIs ... a small sample of these APIs is [here](https://documenter.getpostman.com/view/884147/canopy-api-calls/6YtywA3)

-### Canopy midAPI server
+### Canopy Analytics App
 An analytics server that pulls a particular users data from Canopy (via APIs - requires regular authentication to access the data being downloaded) and does a large number of analytics on it.
 Accessible via Open APIs .. sample [here](https://documenter.getpostman.com/view/884147/canopy-midapi-calls/6YwzFUx)

 ### Microsoft Excel Front End
 For users who want to access the data directly via Microsoft Excel.
 This spreadsheet uses the same authentication for the Open APIs (i.e. you need to enter your username / password and OTP (if activated).
 It works on both Windows and Mac and does not require any particular add-ins to be installed (although it works a little faster on Windows)
 Always look for the latest version (as earlier versions may not work).

+The Excel Front End calls both the Canopy Open APIs as well as the Canopy Analytics App as required.

 ### MIT License
 While Canopy itself is not open source, we encourage developers to build applications on top of Canopy.
 Therefore all code in this repository is provided under MIT license